EMC Certification Courses

 - Emphasis on creativity, functionality and meticulous craftsmanship

 - How to create Tension, Emotion & ‘Gestalts’ in design

-- Insight into various Art Forms and styles; its inspirations and interpretations (field trip to the Louvre in Paris
+- Insight into various Art Forms and styles; its inspirations and interpretations (field trip to the Louvre in Paris)

 Last Step to Certification: Final Exam

-- A certified EMC Floral Designer should be able to analyze and communicate the theory behind each design with clear understanding of European elements and principles of design. #emcdesigner
+- A certified EMC Floral Designer should be able to analyze and communicate the theory behind each design with a clear understanding of European elements and principles of design. #emcdesigner

-- He/she should be able to translate emotional value through effective application of European elements & principles of design.
+- He/she should be able to translate emotional value through the effective application of European elements & principles of design.